vchen5028/DolphinBot/README.md

 # DolphinBot
-Discord Fitness Bot used by my servers
+Discord Fitness Bot used by my servers using Node.JS with Discord.JS and MongoDB.